Templestowe suburb profile

 Templestowe demographics

 Templestowe, located in Melbourne's northeastern suburbs, is a picturesque area known for its leafy streets and family-friendly environment.
-With a population of 16,966, the suburb offers a tranquil lifestyle while still being within reach of the city's amenities.
-The median age of 46 suggests a mature community, with many long-term residents enjoying the peaceful surroundings and strong sense of community.
+With a population of 16,966, the suburb is characterized by a mature demographic, reflected in its median age of 46.
+This suggests a community with a significant number of established families and long-term residents who appreciate the suburb's tranquil setting and proximity to nature reserves and parks.

 Templestowe infrastructure, key developments and investment opportunities